happysammy/NautilusCSharp/README.md

 ## Introduction

-The algorithmic trading services for the Nautilus technology stack.
+The services for the Nautilus distributed algorithmic trading platform.

 ## Values
 * Reliability